Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 - For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 - Connect your Forge App to a Specific BIM 360 Account, follow the [tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/get-access-to-account/)
 - Download the repository, open `BimProjectSetupTool.sln` Solution on Visual Studio.
 The build process should download the required packages (**Autodesk.Forge** and dependencies).
 Compile and build the project, run it, please check the [User Guide](BIM360-ProjectSetupTool-UsageGuide.pdf) for all the details about usage and preparation of csv files.

+# Hot to use Custom.bat
+- See the steps from 'Running locally' to build the project
+- Go to **.bin/Debug/sample** folder
+- Edit the **Custom.bat** file and add your details
+- There are two files **BIM360_Custom_Template**, one is a CSV-File and the other one an Excel-File
+- You can edit the Excel-File for your purpose and save it as CSV-File.
+You can also directy change the CSV-File.
+Remeber: **the program uses only the CSV-File, so be sure to have the information saved in this file before starting the program**.
+- After changing the BIM360_Custom_Template run the **Custom.bat** file
+- For information on what the program has done you can go to **.bin/Debug/Log** folder read the log files. **logImportant.txt** should be always checked as it provides information of default values or skipped parameters.
+- You will see an error if the CSV-File was not correctly populated.
+Specific information about the error will be printed on the console and will be saved in the log files.
+- For every run of the program the log files will be deleted so you can't see old log files, just the last ones.

+# Important notes on Custom.bat
+- If you just want to add users to a project delete all the information in the columns from "root_folder" to "role_permission", but don't delete the columns.
+- After running the programm it is still possible to add new information in the CSV-File and run the program again.
+Everything is checked and only the new information will be updated in BIM360.
+- Soon there will be a tutorial video with more information

 # Features
 ![features](./UseCases.png)